-Install the clutch cover and locate the chain tensioner pin in the clutch cover.
-Check that the chain's drive links fit correctly over the drive sprocket and that the chain is correctly located in the groove in the bar.
-Install the chain tensioning pulley but do not tighten.
+Mount the clutch cover and remember to fit the chain adjuster pin in the hole in the bar.
+Check that the drive links of the chain fit correctly over the drive sprocket and that the chain is correctly located in the groove in the bar.